 Even beyond financial services, many organizations agree the costs from systematic racism run deep.
 Low or lost wages, limited access to equitable lending and disparities in mortgage credit have restricted economic growth.
 Closing those gaps could add $5 trillion in gross domestic product over the next five years, according to economists at Citi.2

 But addressing these problems often comes back to banks and credit, the cornerstone of economic growth, prompting many bankers to ask: What can we do more of and how can we do a better job with it?

 In short, it requires banks to lend outside of their current customer base.

 Banks have long been encouraged to build community into what they do.
 In fact, helping meet the credit needs of the local community is one of the responsibilities of holding a bank charter.
 But this is usually achieved in an obligatory way—a means to satisfy a requirement.

 In our work with banks over the past year, we’ve come to recognize that the strategic changes brought about in 2020 can help address barriers to financial inclusion.
 Many institutions are rethinking how consumers access their networks, how technology can help meet customer needs and how to manage risk.
 But what we’re also learning is that these are the very ways in which banks can shift inclusion from a requirement to part of their purpose.

-In the US, we believe that the need for accessible credit expands beyond the 12 million unbanked individuals highlighted by the FDIC,3 and it may include up to 42 million considered financially vulnerable and a growing portion of the 125 million individuals considered financially coping by the Financial Health Network.4 With middle class wages effectively stagnating while healthcare, housing and education costs soar, this population will likely continue to grow.
+In the US, we believe that the need for accessible credit expands beyond the 12 million unbanked individuals highlighted by the FDIC,3 may include up to 42 million people who are considered financially vulnerable and a growing portion of the 125 million individuals who are considered to be financially coping by the Financial Health Network.4 With middle class wages effectively stagnating while healthcare, housing and education costs soar, this population will likely continue to grow.

 Addressing financial inclusion in a profitable manner typically runs into several barriers: